dhiway/dhiway.github.io/privacy_seqr.md

   ## Privacy controls

   * We do not share your activity and/or usage history for the app
+  * We do not share information about searches performed in the app
-  * We do not share your location data - either in coarse or precise form
+  * We do not share your location data - either in coarse or precise form (as a latitude and longitude with three or more decimal places)
   * We do not track your activities on the device when using other apps or sites
   * We do not listen/record using the device microphone

+  ## Data use

+  * We do not display 3rd party advertisements in the app, or share the data with entities who display such ads
+  * We do not track usage patterns data to evaluate user behavior, including to understand the effectiveness of existing product features, plan new features, or measure audience size or characteristics

 # PRIVACY POLICY